-Fig. 6.2 DC Driver T-Cube - Move/Jog Settings Moves - Velocity Profile Moves can be initiated via the GUI panel, either by using the jog buttons (see Section 5.6.) or by entering a position value after clicking on the position display box (see Section 5.4.).
+Fig. 6.2 Stepper Driver T-Cube - Move/Jog Settings Moves - Velocity Profile Moves can be initiated via the GUI panel by entering a position value after clicking on the position display box (see Section 5.4.), or by calling a software function (see the APTServer helpfile).
 The following settings determine the velocity profile of such moves, and are specified in real world units, millimetres or degrees.
-Note In current versions of software, the 'Min Vel' parameter is locked at zero and cannot be adjusted.
 MaxVel - the maximum velocity at which to perform a move.
-Accn/Dec - the rate at which the velocity climbs from minimum to maximum, and slows from maximum to minimum.
+Accn/Dec - the rate at which the velocity climbs from zero to maximum, and slows from maximum to zero.
 Note Under certain velocity parameter and move distance conditions, the maximum velocity may never be reached (i.e. the move comprises an acceleration and deceleration phase only).
 Jogs Jogs are initiated by using the 'Jog' keys on the GUI panel (see Section 5.6.), or the Jog Buttons on the front panel of the unit.
-Velocity Profile (specified in real world units, millimetres or degrees) Note In current versions of software, the 'Min Vel' parameter is locked at zero and cannot be adjusted.
-MaxVel - the maximum velocity at which to perform a jog
+Velocity Profile (specified in real world units, millimetres or degrees)

-Accn/Dec - the rate at which the velocity climbs from minimum to maximum, and slows from maximum to minimum.
+MaxVel - the maximum velocity at which to perform a jog Accn/Dec - the rate at which the velocity climbs from minimum to maximum, and slows from maximum to minimum.
 Operating Modes Jogging - The way in which the motor moves when a jog command is received (i.e. front panel button pressed or GUI panel button clicked).
 There are two jogging modes available, 'Single Step' and 'Continuous'.
 In 'Single Step' mode, the motor moves by the step size specified in the Step Distance parameter.
 If the jog key is held down, single step jogging is repeated until the button is released - see Fig. 6.3.
 In 'Continuous' mode, the motor actuator will accelerate and move at the jog velocity while the button is held down..
-Single Step mode (Channel 1)

 Fig. 6.3 Jog Modes Single Step - the motor moves by the step size specified in the Step Distance parameter.
 Continuous - the motor continues to move until the jog signal is removed (i.e. jog button is released).
+Stopping - the way in which the jog motion stops when the demand is removed.
+Immediate - the motor stops quickly, in a non-profiled manner Profiled - the motor stops in a profiled manner using the jog Velocity Profile parameters set above.